WillDSmith1995/willsgeo/_posts/blogs/2020-07-09-labrador_blog.md

   <figcaption>Fig.6 - Forest fire.</figcaption>
 </figure>

-<ul> There are a few essentials for working or visiting the Labrador Trough: (1) a survival kit - basic essentials like first aid and a pocket knife, but also things like a satphone, extra clothes, food, hydration packs should definitely be brought along, (2) a bug net and bug spray WITH deet - now I cannot begin to put in words how many flies there ara so I put it in a picture!
-(3) bear spray with flares or 'bear bangers' basically to deter bears that perhaps get a little too interested in you.</ul>
+<ul> There are a few essentials for working or visiting the Labrador Trough: (1) a survival kit - basic essentials like first aid and a pocket knife, but also things like a satphone, extra clothes, food, hydration packs should definitely be brought along; (2) a bug net and bug spray WITH deet - now I cannot begin to put in words how many flies there ara so I put it in a picture; (3) bear spray with flares or 'bear bangers' basically to deter bears that perhaps get a little too interested in you.</ul>

 <figure>
   <img src="bear.jpg" alt="Labrador Image" style="width:100%">